Sample script for InTime Optimization. Works in Windows & Linux environments

 -s <Tcl script>: Tcl script to execute

-Below is a sample project to demonstrate how to use InTime in non-project mode.
-The Tcl file is a typical build script.
-It reads in a list of files.
+Here is a sample project used to demonstrate how to use InTime in non-project mode.
+The Tcl file is a typical build script which reads in a list of files.

 #